graphprotocol/rfcs/rfcs/0004-fulltext-search.md

 ## Summary

-This RFC proposes adding a fulltext search filter type to the GraphQL API to allow subgraph developers to specify language-specific, lexical, composite filters that end users can use in their queries.
-The fulltext index will be created by examining all words in a document, breaking it into individul words and phrases (lexical analysis), and collapsing variations of words into a single index term (stemming.)
+The fulltext search filter type is a feature of the GraphQL API that allows subgraph developers to specify language-specific, lexical, composite filters that end users can use in their queries.
+The fulltext search feature examines all words in a document, breaking it into individual words and phrases (lexical analysis), and collapsing variations of words into a single index term (stemming.)

 ## Goals & Motivation

-The current set of string filters available in our GraphQL API is lacking the tools needed to build effective, modern interfaces.
+The current set of string filters available in the GraphQL API is lacking fulltext search capabilities that enable efficient searches across entities and attributes.
 Wildcard string matching does provide string filtering, but users have come to expect the easy to use filtering that comes with fulltext search systems.

-To facilitate building effective user interfaces we must provide human-user friendly query filtering.
+To facilitate building effective user interfacee human-user friendly query filtering is essential.
 Lexical, composite fulltext search filters can provide the tools necessary for front-end developers to implement powerful search bars that filter data across multiple fields of an Entity.

-With the proposed feature I aim to:
-  - provide tools for subgraph developers to define composite search indexes that can search across multiple fields and entities, and
+The proposed feature aims to provide tools for subgraph developers to define composite search APIs that can search across multiple fields and entities.
-  - integrate powerful, user friendly text search that is flexible and can be easily defined by a subgraph developer ultimately providing the tools necesssary for front end developers to create effective user interfaces without the need to middleware.

 ## Urgency

 A delay in adding the fulltext search feature will not create issues with current deployments.
-However, it will represent a realization of part of the long term vision for the query network.
-Also several high profile users have communicated that it may be a conversion blocker, so implementation should be prioritized.
+However, the feature will represent a realization of part of the long term vision for the query network.
+In addition, several high profile users have communicated that it may be a conversion blocker.
+Implementation should be prioritized.

 ## Terminology